day50-dev/ono/README.md

 # ono_version=0.1.0
 # ?

-temp_dir="/tmp"
+cleanup_result="SUCCESS"
 ```

 ## Why "Ono"?

 The name comes from **p**hp → **o**no (removing the straight lines).
 Just like how ono takes PHP's templating concept and makes it fluid for the AI age.

-Plus, it captures that "oh no, this is complicated" moment when you realize you need AI to figure it out instead of spending 30 minutes on Stack Overflow.
+Plus, it captures that "oh no, this is complicated" moment when you realize you need AI to figure it out instead of spending hours researching platform-specific edge cases.

-## What's Next?

-- Template marketplace integration
-- IDE extensions for `.ono.*` files
-- CI/CD pipeline templates
-- Advanced context sharing

 ---